 This chapter describes network diagnostic tools and information available from the module's Web-based configuration utility.
-To access this utility, see "Connecting to the embedded web configuration" on page 49.
+To access this utility, see "Connecting to the device" on page 43.

 IO diagnostics

 Click IO Diagnostics from the home page of the Web-based configuration utility to read and write I/O store registers within the module.